whatbirdisthat/mac-playbook/README.md

 	```

 2.1
 	You'll probably want to encrypt yourself a HOMEBREW API token if you are not me, because you'll need a decryptable vault variable to use or your homebrew will be rate-limited pretty soon.
+Use ansible vault to write over the file in `group_vars/all/vars`

 3. Installed Ansible.